Lionsberg/lionsberg-wiki/Lionsberg System Design/The Way/Lionsberg System.md

 7. Governance - See the [[Governance Guide]]
 8. Structure - See [[Provisional Structure]]
 9. Process - See [[The Way]] and [[Integrated Delivery Guide]]
+10. Lifelong Learning and Development - See [[Lionsberg Academy]]
-10. Economy - Coming Soon
+11. Economy - Coming Soon
-11. All Pillars of Society - See [[A New Sovereignty]]
+12. All Pillars of Society - See [[A New Sovereignty]]

 All elements of the System are designed to integrate and align [[All]] in service of [[The Goal]] that unites us All.